Baltic Slavic piracy

-Baltic Slavic piracy is a term for military campaigns in the Baltic Sea carried out by pirates of Slavic origin from the 8th to 13th centuries.
+Pirates of Baltic Slavic origin carried out military campaigns in the Baltic Sea from the 8th to 13th centuries.
 The Slavic pirates were most active from c.
 1050, with reputation for bringing terror to the Scandinavian coasts for over a hundred years.

-History

 Geography and economy

 Baltic Slavs, whose agriculture was not highly developed in early 7th century, were in dire need of resources since the dry islets of southwestern Baltic were the only ones capable of cultivation and cattle were scarce.
 Flax could be grown, and was turned into linen or canvas for cloth and used as a form of currency.

 At this time the Baltic Slavs were also known for bee-keeping, trading their honey and wax to the Germans for use in church candles and in sealing documents.
 Once trade began, the German form of currency circulated amongst the group.
-After this point information on specifics of the trade between Germans and Slavs is unknown through the ninth century.
+After this point, information on specifics of the trade between Germans and Slavs is unknown through the 9th century.